Our objectives

 At the same time, reliance on the riskiest forms of funding has also fallen sharply.
 The shortest duration wholesale funding, which was revealed to be a significant vulnerability when it dried up during the crisis, has fallen significantly as a proportion of total funding for UK banks.

-But we also provide liquidity insurance
+But we also operate liquidity facilities

 And we convene markets to help ensure they function efficiently